What Is Tortious Interference With a Business Relationship?

 If a third party has tortiously interfered with your company’s business relationships, you may have the right to recover compensation and obtain other relief.

 First, your company may have a claim to injunctive relief against the third party to prevent them from continuing to tortiously interfere with your company’s business relationships.
-A tortious interference claim can also provide your company with financial relief for past and ongoing financial losses from losing an existing contractual relationship, such as:

 • Lost sales